onzfonz/comp227/src/content/3/en/part3c.md

 It is highly inefficient to test things exclusively through the frontend.

 It's probably a good idea to integrate the frontend and backend one functionality at a time.
-First, we could implement fetching all of the notes from the database and test it through the backend endpoint in the browser.
+First, we could implement fetching all of the tasks from the database and test it through the backend endpoint in the browser.
 After this, we could verify that the frontend works with the new backend.
 Once everything seems to be working, we would move on to the next feature.